-The ras-el-hanout I have contains a special sort of pepper – piper cubeba and several other pepper sorts like long pepper, black pepper, monk’s pepper.
-Also coriander, ginger, cumin, cardamom, fennel seeds, turmeric, nutmeg, galgant, cloves, cinnamon and bay leaves.
+The ras-el-hanout I have contains a special sort of pepper – piper cubeba and several other pepper sorts like long pepper, black pepper, and monk's pepper.
+Also, coriander, ginger, cumin, cardamom, fennel seeds, turmeric, nutmeg, galgant, cloves, cinnamon, and bay leaves.

 I put it into soups, for instance.
 Try it in a pumpkin soup, any kind of soup using chickpeas or beans, either beef soup or a vegetarian kind.

-I also use ras-el-hanout to rub chicken breasts or drumsticks with it (mixed with a little olive oil), I sprinkle it on oven-roasted potatoes or sweet potatoes, I put it in sweet potato, pumpkin, or chickpea salads and I used small amounts of it to flavor hummus or other bread spreads.
+I also use ras-el-hanout to rub chicken breasts or drumsticks with it (mixed with a little olive oil), I sprinkle it on oven-roasted potatoes or sweet potatoes, put it in sweet potato, pumpkin, or chickpea salads, and use small amounts of it to flavor hummus or other bread spreads.